anegrin/sitenav-maven-plugin/README.md

 A [Maven](http://maven.apache.org/) plugin that generates classes from a given XML sitenav.
 You can describe your site structure with an xml a this plugin will generate a package and a set of classes reflecting the structure.
 This should help you in your java/jsp/thymeleaf code (but basically in all your code) with autocompletion (if you're using an IDE) and automatic checking while compiling/running.

+It saves you from typo errors and helps you when you need to refactor your site's navigation structure.

 # Installation

 Add the plugin repository: